marcinparda/parda.me/src/content/posts/elegant-conditional-rendering.md

 };
 ```

-The given code for rendering user dashboards is written in an "ugly" way, using multiple if-else statements to check the user's permission and render the appropriate dashboard.
+The given code for rendering user dashboards is written with using multiple if-else statements to check the user's permission and render the appropriate dashboard.
 This approach can lead to repetitive code and reduced maintainability.

 # Solution